 Tackle the Honey-Do List

 There are several home-improvement projects that double as solutions to your humidity problems.
 If you’ve been meaning to clean and/or replace your gutters, rip out the carpet in favor of hardwood or tile, service your HVAC system or have your doors and windows checked for leaks, do it sooner rather than later.
+If you need to replace your windows I recommend getting double glazing windows perth.
 These basic maintenance tasks will help keep your home dry and comfortable year-round.

 Taking steps to control the humidity in your home is a good idea for so many reasons.
 You and your family will be healthier and more comfortable.
 You’ll save yourself the hassle and expense of dealing with an unsightly and potentially dangerous mold problem.
 You’ll even save money on your heating bill.
 So next time things feel a little sticky, use these tips to tackle the problem once and for all.